oicr-gsi/wf_cfmedip/README.md

 	--outputPath /data/output/sample001
 ```

-Install the docker image locally by running `docker pull oicrgsi/wf_cfmedip`.
-Then, execute the following command, which "turns on the container" and orders it to execute the instructions contained in the file `run_inside_container.sh`:
+The following command "turns on" the Docker container and orders it to execute the instructions that are contained in the file `run_inside_container.sh`:
 ```
 docker run --rm -it -u $(id -u):$(id -g) \
 	-v /storage/cromwell:/cromwell \